My Ubuntu Linux boots into a black screen: GUIDE

 Userspace: libdrm

 Note: DRM here stands for Direct Rendering Manager.
-It has nothing to do with Digital Rights Management; and it’s a key component for rendering.
+It has nothing to do with Digital Rights Management.
+This is a key component for rendering.

 In Ubuntu this is provided by: